tez-capital/docs.tez.capital_content/en/tezsign/tutorials/hardware-and-flashing.md

 See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/) before updating, reflashing, or migrating a TezSign card.

+For same-image spare cards, you can also clone a working SD card.
+A dual-slot reader or two USB SD-card readers makes this easiest.
+Cloning is a backup method, not a way to move onto a newer TezSign image generation.

 ---

 Any questions/comments/concerns?
 Please contact the Tez Capital team on